dockermeetupsinbordeaux/dockermeetupsinbordeaux.github.io/_posts/2015-03-01-minimalistic-docker-data-container.md

 author: tristan
 ---

+Feedback of using data-only data container with Compose.

 I used Docker Compose lately to bootstrap our development environment at [Cogniteev][cogniteev] in a blink of an eye.

 To collect data and logs written by the different containers that *composes* our application, I setup a data-only container.